Draft preparation can be a stressful exercise, and judging by the frequency with which it is asked, this question exemplifies a key stress:

 Success in an auction isn't simply a matter of mastering a good strategy.
 It also involves avoiding some of the potential pitfalls:

-• Don't get caught up in bidding wars.
-If you're an experienced auction-league owner, you know them well, the heated battles like when Chris Johnson's price goes, "$38-$39-$40-$41-$42-$43-$44-$45-$46-$47 " quicker than he can scamper 60 yards downfield for a score.
+Don't get caught up in bidding wars.
+If you're an experienced auction-league owner, you know them well -- the heated battles, such as when C.J.
+Spiller's price goes, "$38-$39-$40-$41-$42-$43-$44-$45-$46-$47…" quicker than he can scamper 40 yards downfield for a score.
 In certain cases, such bidding wars make sense, but only when you have a clear sense of your limit before engaging.
 Allowing yourself to get hooked into a quick-fire bidding process might take you beyond your comfort zone before you even realize you're there.

-• Beware the handcuff pitfall.
-The handcuffing strategy -- where you draft one of your key running back's backups in an effort to protect yourself against unexpected injury -- is a simpler one to employ in an auction, if only because your ability to trump the bid eliminates any chance someone might sneak your handcuff away just before you were prepared to draft him.
-At the same time, there's a difference between the extra buck to secure your handcuff and allowing yourself to get bid up far above market value, just because your competition knows you "need" that player.
-For example, we haven't even priced Toby Gerhart, Adrian Peterson's natural handcuff, meaning that he's the kind of player you want to throw out for $1 then let go if things progress from there.
-I've seen far too many times when Peterson's owner, in this example, would allow himself or herself to be bid up to $6-8, and at $6-8 on our pricing scale, I'd much rather "insure" Peterson with a Joseph Addai ($8), an actual NFL starter, or C.J.
-Spiller ($6), a backup with a clearer path to a job and considerably more upside than Gerhart.
+Beware the "handcuff" pitfall: The "handcuffing" strategy -- where you draft one of your key running backs' backups in an effort to protect yourself against unexpected injury -- is a simpler one to employ in an auction, if only because your ability to trump the bid eliminates any chance someone might sneak your handcuff away just before you were prepared to draft him.
+At the same time, there's a difference between the extra buck to secure your handcuff, and allowing yourself to get bid up far above market value just because your competition knows you "need" that player.
+For example, we've conservatively priced Robert Turbin, Marshawn Lynch's natural handcuff, meaning he's the kind of player you want to throw out for $1 … and then let go if things progress from there.
+I've seen far too many times where Lynch's owner, in this example, would allow him or herself to be bid up to $6-8, and at $6-8 on our pricing scale, I'd much rather "insure" Lynch with an Isaiah Pead, a likely NFL starter, or Giovani Bernard, a backup with a clearer path to a job and considerably more upside than Turbin.

-• Never, ever, ever nominate a player you aren't willing to buy.
-Just as with your "loves," you're going to have your "hates," and for years it was advertised that fantasy owners should always throw out their least desired players in the early rounds of the auction, then bail out of the bidding.
-There's merit in that, but under no circumstances should you nominate a player for a price that you weren't prepared to swallow.
+Never, ever, ever nominate a player you aren't willing to buy: Just as with your "loves," you're going to have your "hates," and for years it was advertised that fantasy owners should always throw out their least-desired players in the early rounds of the auction, then bail out of the bidding.
+There's merit in that, but under no circumstances should you ever nominate a player or a price that you weren't prepared to swallow.
 For instance, many an owner might, after watching a rash of players sold for greater than his or her own projected prices, attempt to toss out a $1 player in the hopes that feverish bidding will extend into that nomination.
-A good example: A room full of New York Jets fans might wildly spend on Santonio Holmes, Shonn Greene and Plaxico Burress in succession, each at greater than his current average auction price.
-The next team up for bid might then, despite zero interest in the player whatsoever, toss out "Derrick Mason, $1," in the hopes the Jets-friendly room will take the bidding high into the single digits, only to cringe in horror when he/she hears crickets.
+A good example: A room full of Washington Redskins fans might wildly spend on Robert Griffin III, ending in a sale price greater than his current average auction price.
+The next team up for bid might then, despite zero interest in the player whatsoever, toss out "Kirk Cousins, $1," in the hopes the Redskins-friendly room, or the Griffin owner him or herself, might take the bidding high into the single digits, only to cringe in horror when he/she hears crickets.

-That's not to say that Mason for a buck is a bad buy.
+That's not to say that Cousins for a buck is a terrible buy.
 But if you weren't interested in him, he eats up a roster spot you might have preferred to use on a desired target.
 It is a decision bound to haunt you in the later rounds.
-Treat your roster spots with the same respect as you do your budget; they are a finite resource, and when you run out, there's no turning back.

 Keeping your cool

-• Make your price list as detailed as possible.
-The No. 1 mistake a fantasy owner could make entering an auction is failing to arrive with the proper materials.
-Someone else's price list will not suffice; you need to adjust the pricing to fit your personal opinion of the players as well as to the framework of your league.
-Our auction prices and average auction values are based upon a $200 cap where only two wide receivers (plus a flex) start per week.
-Perhaps your league has a different cap, $100, $250 or even $300?
+Make your price list as detailed as possible: The No. 1 mistake a fantasy owner could make entering an auction is failing to arrive with the proper materials.
+Someone else's price list will not suffice; you need to adjust the pricing to fit your personal opinion of the players, as well as to the framework of your league.
+Our auction prices, and average auction values, are based upon a $200 cap under which only two wide receivers (plus a flex) start per week.
+Perhaps your league has a different cap -- $100, $250 or even $300?
 Do you start three wide receivers instead of two?
-Are there individual defensive players (IDPs), rather than team defenses?
+Are their individual defensive players (IDPs) rather than team defenses?
 All of these factors affect prices, and adjusting our price list to your given league isn't necessarily as easy as, say, "$300 means I multiply the prices on the $200 list by 1.5."
-Sometimes the extra money gets shuffled only into the top tier of talent, only into wide receivers (the 3-active-WR format, for one) or only into the lower, prices-in-the-teens groupings.
+Sometimes, the extra money gets shuffled into only the top tier of talent, or into only wide receiver (the three-active WR format, for one), or only into the lower, prices-in-the-teens groupings.

-One handy tool is to ask your league's commissioner for the most recent season's auction results to get a sense of value tiers and individual bidding habits.
+One smart move is to ask your league's commissioner for the most recent season's auction results to get a sense of value tiers and individual bidding habits.
 If unavailable, try to locate a mock auction -- we host many of these -- that fits your league's specific rules set.
-But whatever you do, make sure that you arrive at the auction with a detailed, accurate price sheet: In a 12-team league with a $300 cap, that means all the money allocated on your sheet must total $3,600, and there must be enough listed players for sale to fill every available roster spot.
+But, whatever you do, make sure that you arrive at the auction with a detailed, accurate price sheet: In a 12-team league with a $300 cap, that means all of the money allocated on your sheet must total $3,600, and there must be enough listed players for sale to fill every available roster spot.

-• Never let them see you sweat.
-Clichéd as that line may be, it's the truth.
-You will never make a mistake in your auction because you never made a mistake in your auction even if in your mind, you absolutely just made a mistake.
-A winning team need not have a perfect auction; a winning owner needs to bring the closest manner of perfection to each individual moment of the auction, forgetting about the moment ago when he/she fell just shy.
+Never let them see you sweat: Clichéd as that line might be, it's the truth.
+You will never make a mistake in your auction because you never made a mistake in your auction … even if, in your mind, you absolutely just made a mistake.
+A winning team need not have a perfect auction; a winning owner needs to possess an unwavering aim for perfection in each individual moment of the auction, forgetting about the moment ago when he/she fell just shy.
 Frustration -- especially visible frustration -- is the worst trait to exhibit at an auction.
 The guy sitting next to you who says, "I'm having a terrible auction," is showing you his 7-2 off-suit hand.
 That is the person I'm going to feast upon the entire remainder of the auction, because I know he's going to approach every remaining bid nervously and haphazardly.
 (Yes, this actually happens a lot.)

-• Don't get rattled.
-Fantasy football owners -- especially a roomful of guys -- tend to engage in smack talk to the highest degree midauction.
-There's little doubt that during the process you will hear some degree of criticism, be it an opinion of yours, a buy you made, or, frankly, the personal exploits of your mother.
-For example: "You just bought Darren McFadden for $29?!
-He sucks!!!
+Don't get rattled: Fantasy football owners -- especially a roomful of guys -- tend to engage in smack talk to the highest degree midauction.
+There's little doubt that during the process you're going to hear some degree of criticism, be it an opinion of yours, a buy you made or, frankly, the personal exploits of your mother.
+For example: "You just bought Frank Gore for $25?!
+He's old and stinks!!!
 What a stupid move."
 Stupid, huh?
 Says who?
-In my opinion, McFadden at $29 is a steal, showing that there are varying takes on every matter.
+In my opinion, Gore at $25 is a steal, showing that there are varying takes on every matter.